florianHofherr/PhysParamInference/README.md

 You can download the data using
 ```
-bla
+bash download_data.sh
 ```
+The script downloads all data used in the paper and stores them into a `/data/` folder.

 ## Usage
+### Training
 The training for the different scenarios is run by `python training_***.py`.
-The parameters for each scenario are defined in the respective config file in the `\configs\` folder.
+The parameters for each scenario are defined in the respective config file in the `/configs/` folder.

-The results, including checkpoints, as well as the logs are stored in a sub folder of the `\experiments\` folder.
+The results, including checkpoints, as well as the logs are stored in a sub folder of the `/experiments/` folder.
 The path is defined in the config file.
-You can monitor the progress of the training using tensorboard by calling `tensorboard --logidr experiments\path\to\experiment`.
+You can monitor the progress of the training using tensorboard by calling `tensorboard --logidr experiments/path/to/experiment`.

+### Evaluation
+For each of the scenarios there is an `evaluate_***.ipynb` notebook in the `/evaluations/` folder that can be used to load and analyze the trained models.